JasonGlazer/pyExpandObjects/docs/CodeStructureOverview.rst

   * Transitions - Mapping dictionary that transfers HVACTemplate inputs to objects (e.g. fan efficiency)
   * Connectors - System level supply and demand connectors.
 The values can be expressed as a special 'complex value type'.
 Please see the following section for further explanation.

+**Make note that text references to other HVACTemplate objects can happen for recursive builds**

 .. code-block:: yaml

   HVACTemplate:System:VAV: